az-raven/az-raven/README.md

 ## Hi there 👋

 I'm Rose, I'm a full stack (primarily UGC) developer for Subsurface Studios, as well as head artist and the only systems administrator.
-I also created the vast majority of models in Compensation.
+I also created the vast majority of models in Compensation Social.
 Want photos?
 Check it out [here](https://compensationvr.tk/social)!

 - 🌱 I’m currently learning more 3D modelling skills.
 - 💬 Ask me about Compensation Social!